 You Asked, I Answered

-Can I make this dill pickle pasta salad ahead of time?
+Can I make this creamy dill pickle pasta salad ahead of time?

-How do I make this pasta salad dairy-free?
+How do I make it gluten-free or dairy-free?

-Why does my pasta salad get dry after chilling?
+Why does my creamy dill salad get dry after chilling?

 Who’s Stirring the Pot?